Winchester: City museum

 The City Museum, located on the corner of Great Minster Street and The Square, contains much information on the history of Winchester.
 Early examples of Winchester measures of standard capacity are on display.
 The museum was one of the first purpose-built museums to be constructed outside London.
 Local items featured include the Roman Venta Belgarum gallery, and some genuine period shop interiors taken from the nearby High Street.
 Other places of cultural interest include the Westgate Museum (which showcases various items of weaponry), and the Historic Resources Centre, which holds many records related to the history of the city.
 In 2014 ownership of the City museum was transferred to the Hampshire Cultural Trust as part of a larger transfer of museums from Hampshire County Council and Winchester City Council.

 Other buildings

 Other historic buildings include the Guildhall dating from 1871 in the Gothic revival style, the Royal Hampshire County Hospital, designed by William Butterfield, and Winchester City Mill, one of the city's several water mills driven by the River Itchen that runs through the city centre.
 The mill has recently been restored, and is again milling corn by water power.
 It is owned by the National Trust.

 Castle Hill is the location of the Council Chamber for Hampshire County Council.

 Between Jewry Street and St Peter's Street is St Peter's Catholic Church.
 It was built in 1924 and designed by Frederick Walters.
-Next to it is Milner Hall, built in the 1780s it was the first Catholic church to be consecrated since 1558.
+Next to it is Milner Hall, built in the 1780s, which was the first Catholic church to be consecrated since 1558.

+The old Victorian Corn Exchange is now used as a cultural hub.

+The Wessex Hotel on Paternoster Row, designed by architect Bernard Feilden in a modernist style and opened in 1964, features a glass screen installed in the foyer depicting 12 "Green Man" heads designed by John Piper and manufactured by Patrick Reyntiens.